CodeYourFuture/curriculum/content/induction/blocks/github-poets/index.md

 These videos cover concepts that you'll learn slowly over this course.
 Bookmark these videos and come back in the future when you need them.

-For now, you only need to watch the first video:
+For now, watch only the first video:

 https://www.youtube.com/watch?v=BCQHnlnPusY